louMoxy/project-nightingale/content/project-nightingale-faqs.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "If you complete these once a day, at the same sort of time each day, that will ensure we have consistent results.
-You can, of course, complete more than once a day if you feel it appropriate." has_padding = true headerColor = "#4A90E2" headline = "How often do I use the app?"
+You can, of course, complete more than once a day if you feel it appropriate.
+If you miss a day, or even a few weeks or months, do not worry!
+Any data that you can provide will be useful." has_padding = true headerColor = "#4A90E2" headline = "How often do I use the app?"